thorvg/thorvg/README.md

 canvas->sync();
 ```

-Now you can acquire the rendered image in buffer memory.
+Now you can acquire the rendered image from the buffer memory.

 Lastly, terminate the engine after usage.